ofiwg/libfabric/man/fi_domain.3.md

 RMA, tagged messaging, and atomic operations, along with their completion processing.

+Progress frequently requires action being taken at both the transmitting and receiving sides of an operation.
+This is often a requirement for reliable transfers, as a result of retry and acknowledgement processing.

 To balance between performance and ease of use, two progress models are defined.